oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 take representations created from multiple service templates into account when fulfilling requirements, or they can attempt to use representations for external resources managed in an inventory.
-Either way, requirement fulfilment results in relationships that are established across service template boundaries.
+Either way, requirement fulfillment results in relationships that are established across service template boundaries.

 Requirements and capabilities are modelled by annotating node types